yuriwa/crewai-sheets-ui/docs/sheets_help.md

 A: If you encounter confusing columns, a good rule of thumb is to copy values from the row above to maintain consistency.
 Still puzzled?
 We're here to help!
 Feel free to ask your question on our project page: [CrewAI Sheets UI GitHub](https://github.com/yuriwa/crewai-sheets-ui).

 **Q: How can I set the same Language Learning Model (LLM) across all configurations quickly?**
-A: To streamline your setup, go to the Models sheet and set your preferred model as the 'Default' in the Default field.
+A: To streamline your setup, go to the Models sheet and set your preferred model as 'TRUE' in the Default field.
 This setting ensures that unless specified otherwise in advanced settings, all tools and functions will use the default model.

 ### Advanced Questions